TomatenKuchenDEV/docs/docs/verification.md

 ### Verification mode

 Currently you can select one of the following modes:
-- None
+- No verification
 - Captcha
 - Math task
 - Website captcha

-"None" adds the selected roles directly to the user when they click the verify button.
+"No verification" adds the selected roles directly to the user when they click the verify button.

 ### Verification roles